gravitational/teleport/rfd/00XX-proxy-tunnel-service.md

 ## Alternative Considerations
 An alternative approach was considered to redirect clients to the corresponding node-proxy.
 This was ultimately disregarded for a couple of reasons.
 It increases the time to establish a session for the client as a client would need to dial and authenticate with two proxies.
 Proxies would need to be individually addressible by the client which makes them an easier targets for DDOS attacks.

+TODO: IDEA
+Mesh and Single point pools are maintained.
+Proxy sends type of pool down to the agent.
+The mesh pool is closed when no proxies are in mesh pool mode.
+The mesh pool will be reenabled when a single point agent discovers a proxy in mesh pool mode.